OASSP/.github/profile/README.md

 Platform for interregional or interpersonal space sciences professionals  to collaborate, connect, cooperation and support each other for advancement of African Space Sciences, Research, technology, industry, education beyond profession, research, industry & academia.

 - We are building <a href="https://www.campus.oassp.org/index.html">Africa's First Virtual Space Sciences Campus </a>; We need You, to Help Us Build.
 OR
-- <a href="https://www.campus.oassp.org/sponsor.html">Sponsor Us To Keep On the Lights </a>
+- Sponsor Us To <a href="https://www.campus.oassp.org/sponsor.html"> Keep  the Lights On</a>
 OR
-- <a href="https://www.campus.oassp.org/sponsor.html">Sponsor an Instructor </a>
+-Sponsor  an Instructor<a href="https://www.campus.oassp.org/sponsor.html">To Pass On the light of Knowledge & Skills </a>

 ### 👩‍💻 **Useful resources - where can the community find our docs?**